Ayush-Adk/Recipe-Detail-App/README.md

 Create Recipe: Fill out the elegant form to share your culinary creations, with animated feedback on every interaction.
-Push Changes: After making updates, sync with the remote repository: bash
+Push Changes: After making updates, sync with the remote repository: bash git pull origin main git add . git commit -m "Your message" git push origin main
-Wrap
-Copy
-git pull origin main
-git add .
-git commit -m "Your message"
-git push origin main
 Contributing
 Fork the repository.
-Create a feature branch: git checkout -b feature/your-feature.
+Create a feature branch:
+bash
+git checkout -b feature/your-feature
+Commit your changes:
+bash
-Commit your changes: git commit -m "Add your feature".
+git commit -m "Add your feature"
-Push to the branch: git push origin feature/your-feature.
+Push to the branch:
+bash
+git push origin feature/your-feature
 Open a pull request on GitHub.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.